captbrando/hackingbrando/Branden, the Human.md

 I believe that meetings work best when they include an agenda (or an intended purpose), an appropriate amount of productive attendees (not too many and not without key participants), and one accountable person running the meeting to a schedule.
 Meetings should end with clearly defined action items (what's the next step with names and dates) and communication points for participants (what did we accomplish with our time?).

+When thinking about how many people to include in a meeting, remember the [Rule of Seven](https://www.bain.com/insights/decide-and-deliver/).
+According to Blenko, Mankins, and Rogers, every attendee over seven reduces the likelihood of making a good, quick, executable decision by 10%.
+Once you hit 16 or 17, your decision effectiveness is close to zero.
+Send your key communication points to participants and others that need to be informed (the I of RACI) so they can review as opposed to multitask in a meeting.

 I like meetings that start on time and end early enough for me to get to my next meeting on time.
 If I will be late, I will do my best to let you know.
 Sometimes meetings run long.
 I will try not to let that impact your meeting.

 I will read materials before the meeting to prepare myself and have any questions ready.
 If I haven’t read the materials, I will tell you.